SJarod/convention/README.md

 The main branch must be master and the remote must be origin.
 A second main branch can be added to keep the milestones to be on master, it shall be named dev.

-Each feature must be developped on specificly named branches.
+Each feature must be developped on specifically named branches.
 These features can then be merged into dev when stable.
 Then the stable version that appear to be a milestone can be merged to master
 ```
 origin/master